-As in the AMR 2005, it is difficult at this stage to assess whether or not the City Council is 'on target' to meet the objective of Policy HS.8 because the information in this indicator is only a snapshot taken of completions during the monitoring period of 2005/06.
-Whilst the loss of 3 and 4+ bed dwellings is of initial concern, consultants have been commissioned to undertake an assessment of the dwelling sizes of the current housing stock in Oxford, the demographics and hence what impact this has on the need for particular sizes of market dwellings.
-In September 2006, the City Council commenced the production of a Balance of Dwellings Supplementary Planning Document.
-This will provide further information on how the City Council will apply the Balance of Dwellings policy (HS.8) in light of this additional research.
+As in the AMR 2006, it is difficult at this stage to assess whether or not the City Council is 'on target' to meet the objective of Policy HS.8 because the information in this indicator is only a snapshot taken of completions during the monitoring period of 2006/07.
+Whilst the loss of 3 and 4+ bed dwellings is of initial concern, consultants have produced an assessment of the dwelling sizes of the current housing stock in Oxford, the demographics and hence what impact this has on the need for particular sizes of market dwellings.
+In September 2006 the City Council commenced the production of a